Keynote Speaker: TBA

 Stream D Data analytics

 In order to explore responses to the pandemic, we are soliciting research cooperation from academics and practitioners of all kinds.
-These papers use data from recorded structured interview questions, and evaluate this data with content analysis software.
+These papers use data from recorded structured interview questions, and evaluate this data with sentiment analysis software.
 Conference participants interested in cooperating with this effort will publish papers in a journal special issue with HEDRA advisory board members.
 If you are interested in this, please click here.

 The conference welcomes abstracts from academics and researchers working in linguistics, history, philosophy, medicine, social sciences, business, and others.
 We also welcome experience narratives, case studies, and situation reports from members of the public, people working in any related field, and specialists.
 You can find more information on this here.
-Participants will be able to watch a plenary session, and participate in a live-stream roundtable, and a conference roundtable discussions.Register
+Participants will be able to watch a plenary session, and participate in a live-stream round table, and a conference round table discussions.Register